 The good news?
 Since eating a high protein, nearly carnivorous diet, I have regained a sense of myself again.
 I regained lost vitality.
 I am developing lean muscle and strength while training, whereas progress seemed hard to notice previously.

 I am regretful for sure of lost vitality.
 I get nasty comments from vegans on my YT channel.
 This has all been quite a journey.
-I now have a new book out, and I know with 100% certainty having been there, done that, that meat + fat is where it is at.
-I am now bullet-proof to the misleading information and propaganda.
+I now have a new book out, and I know with 100% certainty, having been there and done that, that meat + fat is where it is at.
+I am now bulletproof to misleading information and propaganda.

-Thank the Gods for people like Dr. Shawn Baker who calls it as it is, despite this crazy PC world we live in with a seemingly clear agenda to push veganism.
+Thank God for people like Dr. Shawn Baker, who calls it as it is, despite this crazy PC world we live in with a seemingly clear agenda to push veganism.
 Nearly every one of our clients believes that eating plant foods is healthy.
-We did too once.
+We did, too, once.
 It’s a hard belief to break.